What Happens During the Credit Repair Process

 Can Consumers Repair Credit on Their Own?

-Credit repair companies don’t offer any services consumers can’t do for themselves if they are willing to spend the time and effort doing it.
+Credit repair companies don’t offer any services consumers can’t do for themselves.
 For example, take a look at how to address errors on your credit report.
 These do’s and don’ts for managing a credit score can also be helpful when trying to improve credit.